What are the Haygood Preschool hours of operations?

-Yes, the preschool does offer morning and afternoon carpool.
+Yes, the Preschool does offer morning and afternoon carpool.
 Morning carpool runs from 8:50 am – 9:10 am and afternoon carpool runs from 12:50 am – 1:10 pm.
-The only exception is the children enrolled in our toddler class, who must be dropped off and picked up in their classroom each day.
-Parents are asked to walk their children into school to their classrooms each morning.
-In the afternoon, parents may enter via the preschool entrance to pick up their children.
+The only exception is the children enrolled in our Toddler class, who must be dropped off and picked up in their classroom each day.
+Our Pre-K and Kindergarten Kickstarters classes are picked up from the playground in the afternoon, weather permitting.

 Open registration begins in November each year.
-We begin tours in the fall and the tours run through February.
+Tours of the Preschool program run from November through February.
 The Preschool does not maintain rolling admissions from the previous school year, so each family must re-apply each year.
-If we are unable to accept your child during the initial registration, your child will be placed on a wait list.
+If we are unable to accept your child during the initial registration, he/she will be placed on a wait list.
 We frequently have openings that become available in mid-March through early April.
 We accept children to our wait list at any time during the year.

 When do parents receive acceptance letters?

-Acceptance letters and wait list letters are mailed January 20, 2017.
+Acceptance letters and wait list letters are mailed in January.
 New families will be required to pay a non-refundable May tuition for the following school year to secure their space in the Preschool.

-In addition to language, what other enrichment are offered?
+In addition to language, what other enrichment programs are offered?